google/mesop/docs/comparison.md

 Gradio provides a set of pre-built components optimized for common ML inputs and outputs (e.g. image classification, text generation).
 This makes it fast to set up standard model interfaces.
 In addition to built-in components, you can create [custom components](https://www.gradio.app/guides/custom-components-in-five-minutes) in JavaScript using Svelte.

 Mesop provides general-purpose UI components, which can be used for a variety of layout and UI designs.
 Higher-level components like the [chat](./components/chat.md) component are [built](https://github.com/google/mesop/blob/main/mesop/labs/chat.py) on top of these low-level UI components.
-This makes it better suited for building custom interfaces, for example like the [demo gallery](https://google.github.io/mesop/demo/).
+This makes it better suited for building custom interfaces, such as the [demo gallery](https://google.github.io/mesop/demo/).
 Mesop also supports creating custom [web components](https://google.github.io/mesop/web_components/) based on open web standards, facilitating interoperability with components from different frameworks.

 ### Styling and Customization

 Gradio features a robust [theming system](https://www.gradio.app/guides/theming-guide) with prebuilt options and extensive UI customization.
 It also supports [custom CSS](https://www.gradio.app/guides/custom-CSS-and-JS) via direct string construction.

 Mesop offers a statically typed [Style](./api/style.md) API for CSS properties.
-While it includes [dark theme support](./guides/theming.md), Mesop's theming capabilities are currently limited and do not yet extend to custom color schemes.
+While it includes [dark theme support](./guides/theming.md), Mesop's theming capabilities are currently limited and does not allow custom color schemes.

 ### State management

-Gradio uses an imperative approach to [state management](https://www.gradio.app/guides/state-in-blocks), tightly coupling state with component updates.
+Gradio uses an imperative approach to [state management](https://www.gradio.app/guides/state-in-blocks), coupling state with component updates.
 State is typically managed through function parameters and return values, which can be straightforward for simple interfaces but may become complex as applications grow.

-Mesop offers a more declarative [state management](guides/state_management.md) approach, separating state updates from UI rendering.
+Mesop adopts a declarative [state management](guides/state_management.md) approach, separating state updates from UI rendering.
 It uses dataclasses for state, providing type-safety and structure for complex states.
 This separation allows for more granular control over UI updates but may have a steeper learning curve for beginners.

 ### Deployment

 Gradio makes it easy to share demos via Hugging Face Spaces.
-Mesop apps can also be deployed on Hugging Face Spaces, but it requires a [few more steps](./guides/deployment.md#hugging-face-spaces).
+Mesop apps can also be deployed on Hugging Face Spaces, but requires a [few more steps](./guides/deployment.md#hugging-face-spaces).

 ## Conclusion

-Both Streamlit and Gradio offer gentle learning curves, making it easy for Python developers to quickly build simple applications.
+Both Streamlit and Gradio offer gentle learning curves, making it easy for Python developers to quickly build standard AI applications.

-Mesop embraces a declarative UI paradigm, which introduces additional concepts but can provide better scalability and flexibility for more complex applications.
+Mesop embraces a declarative UI paradigm, which introduces additional concepts but can provide more flexibility for custom applications.

 Ultimately, the best choice depends on your specific use case, desired level of customization, and development preferences.
 We encourage you to explore each framework to determine which best fits your needs.